 If applies the partial internal model for its regulatory solvency capital requirement calculation (SCR).
 The modelling of underwriting risk in the partial internal model is combined with the other risk modules calculated using the standard formula (SF).
-The solvency capital requirement is a combination of the major underwriting risks calculated using the internal model (IM) and the other risks, including market risks, calculated using the standard formula with the transitional measure for equity risk.
+The solvency capital requirement is a combination of the major underwriting risks calculated using the internal model (IM) and the other risks, including market risks, calculated using the standard formula.
 If does not apply any undertaking-specific parameters in the life, non-life and health underwriting risk modules based on the standard formula.
 Neither does If apply simplified calculations for any of the risk modules (or sub-modules) of the standard formula.